-TEXTBOOK QUIZZES DUE POINTS AVAILABLE Quiz One (Pages 1 - 141) Week Seven 50 Points Quiz Two (Pages 142 - 359) Week Fifteen 50 Points TOTAL OF 100 POINTS
+TEXTBOOK QUIZZES DUE POINTS AVAILABLE Quiz One (Pages 1 - 141) Week Seven 50 Points Quiz Two (Pages 142 - 359) Week Fifteen 50 Points TOTAL OF 100 POINTS organizations in our area and beyond that provide social work services to individuals, families, and communities.

-3. AGENCY PAPER AND CLASS PRESENTATION: 3-part assignment (10, 90 & 50 pts total) This is a three-part assignment spread out over time.
-Each student will select a Social Work or Human Services agency (non-profit, county, state, tribal) that you wish to learn more about.
-There are many organizations in our area and beyond that provide social work services to individuals, families, and communities.
 Students are required to locate and formally "select" the agency that they intend to research over the semester.
 To avoid duplication, students will be asked to select an organization that is not already being looked in to by someone else in the class.
 As a result, the "Agency Selection" process will be first to select it via the class discussion board for this assignment, gets it.
 Students may start selecting their agencies during the first two weeks.
 Selections are due by the end of Week 2.
 Once selected, students will familiarize themselves with the agency's mission and the population that they serve, by making contact with the agency and researching the informational tools that it has to offer.
 Students will cover the agency's location, accessibility, population served, funding streams, services, cultural humility, and barriers that organization faces.
 Each student will compile their findings into a 6-page academic research paper (to include a title page, 4-page paper, and reference page) that provides the name of the agency, the person interviewed, their contact information, a summary of the information gathered.
 These papers should not look like an interview, but instead read like a research paper.
 Students should follow the directions closely and adhere to the Assignment Format (found above in this syllabus) for this course.
 The grading rubric for the Agency Overview Paper is available under the "Assignment Drop Box" tab on the Canvas course home page.
 Students interested in achieving the most points possible should familiarize themselves with the rubric.